justinrgarrard/world-of-naevis.net/docs/character_creation/class/cleric.md

 #### Divine Magic

 Navean clerics draw their power from a source specific to their cult.
 A nature-oriented cleric might pull power from the land, while a mental-oriented cleric might use psychic energy.
-The verbal components of their spells utilize a [secret language](../../more/languages/secret_languages) to shape energy into a useful form.